ahmedfgad/GeneticAlgorithmPython/docs/source/pygad_more.md

 2. The log level.
 3. The message.
 4. The path of the file.
-5. The lone number of the log message.
+5. The line number of the log message.

 ```python
 import logging